-The City Bylaw in Langley states that each campsite can only accommodate one sleeping unit per campsite (RV or tent), an additional small tent (max 8’x 8′) is permitted if it is for minor children in the same family group.
+The City Bylaw in Langley states that each campsite can accommodate one sleeping unit per campsite (RV or tent), an additional small tent (max 8’x 8′) is permitted if it is for minor children in the same family group.

-Campers wishing to camp together must reserve individual sites and notify us at time of reservation they are camping with others if they wish to be placed together in the campground.
+Campers wishing to camp together must reserve individual sites and notify us at time of reservation they are camping with others if they wish to be placed close together in the campground.
 Only same site types can be placed close together.